ABOUT OUR TRIPS

-Standard Trip – These trips are scheduled in advance throughout the summer and advertised through our council program guide each spring.
+Standard Trip – These trips are scheduled in advance throughout the summer and advertised through our council camp guide each spring.
 In-council girls often sign up for these trips individually or with a friend, and they are matched with up to six other girls who signed up for the same session.
-They range from a “Get Your Feet Wet” session (3 days in the woods) to an “Old Pro” session (10 days in the woods).
-Girls are typically dropped off by a parent on arrival day and then picked up on departure day.
-We also offer a “Women in the Wilderness” session each year to adult women who have always wanted to go on a BWCAW trip.
+They range from a Get Your Feet Wet session (3 days in the woods) to an Old Pro session (10 days in the woods).
+Girls are typically dropped off by a parent at the Canoe Base outside of Ely, MN, on arrival day, and picked up on departure day.
+We also offer a Women in the Wilderness session each year for adult women who have always wanted to go on a BWCAW trip.
 The per-day cost for a Standard Trip is the same as the per-day cost for a Flex Trip.
 All-girl standard trips always have two trained guides.
-Each January we publish a camp guide that lists all of our council’s regular sessions.
+Our council's Program Guide is available in February or March every year at our Council website.

 What is a typical trip like?